Jane Magrino Tolman, a daughter, sister, wife, veteran journalist and loyal friend died Sunday, Feb. 22, at the age of 60.

 While Jane had no children, she was adored by her nephews and niece and was a constant presence in their lives, spending as much time with them as she could.

-A memorial service for Jane is being planned for Saturday March 28 at St. Mark’s Church in New Canaan.
+A memorial service for Jane is planned for 11 a.m. on Saturday March 28 at St. Mark’s Church in New Canaan.

 Sending my deepest heartfelt condolences to the entire Magrinos family members.
 I met Jane her sisters & mother Mary while member of Hannah Benedict Carter chapter of NSDAR.
 Made an effort to visit when in Albany NY.